 - Right Speech: avoiding false, abusive or malicious speech.

 - Sobriety: not taking any intoxicating drinks or drugs.

 - Restraint : not wearing make-up, jewellery or immodest clothing; not playing music, radios or musical instruments.

 - Alertness: to refrain from overindulgence in sleep.

-Although there is much time for individual meditation and contemplation, guests are expected to take part in the daily routine, and also to help out with certain tasks.
+Although there is much time for individual meditation and contemplation, guests are expected to take part in the following daily schedule:

 |3.00pm -5.00pm||Afternoon chores|

 Living in Community

 At Sunyata there is a range of jobs which need doing around the centre such as in the kitchen, garden, the forest and with keeping the buildings clean.
 The working time set aside each morning and afternoon helps to maintain the centre and also gives us the opportunity to practice mindfulness in ordinary tasks.

 We are grateful for your help.
 We hope that the structure of the day, with its times of silent contemplation together, individual reflection and more engaged work, can help each of us to find a balance in our practice.